chaos-polymtl/lethe/doc/source/contributing.rst

 Throughout the documentation, you may notice that the different pages follow a certain format to ensure uniformity and help users to navigate more fluidly.
 Here are the different elements that must be considered when contributing to the documentation of Lethe:

-- Titles and subtitles must be capitalized following the *Chicago Manual of Style*:
+- Titles and subtitles must be capitalized following the `Chicago Manual of Style <https://www.chicagomanualofstyle.org/book/ed17/frontmatter/toc.html>`_:

   - First and last words of the title/subtitle must be capitalized.
   - Capitalize: